Longlongyu/hexo-theme-Cxo/README.md

 IE >= 10

 ## Instruction
-- Cxo is my first time to make Hexo theme, if you have any suggestions and ideas for optimization and functionality，please tell me, I will correct them。
+- The Cxo is my first time to make the Hexo theme, if you have any suggestions and ideas for optimization and functionality, please tell me, I will correct them.
 - You are welcomed to create a new [issue](https:/github.com/Longlongyu/hexo-theme-Cxo/issues "new issue").
-If there is any problem when installling and using this theme.
+If there is any problem when installing and using this theme.
-- Your support is my motivation, so I will keep updating, star it if you like it 。
+- Your support is my motivation, so I will keep updating, star it if you like it.

 ## Install
 1. Execute the following commands in **Hexo directory**.